Nikhil-z/DateHelper/README.md

 # DateHelper

 Simple dateHelper, that can help you to make your life easy.
-Just give date to dateHelper and get it how you want
+Just give date to dateHelper and get in different format

 Usage
 --------